gradle/gradle/design-docs/dependency-management-for-custom-components.md

 - The `java` plugin declares a jvm binary, backed by the project configurations.
 - To resolve a project dependency via new API:
     - Fail if target project does not produce a jvm binary.
-    - Do not allow 'configuration' overrides.
+    - Do not allow configuration, artifact or exclude overrides

 ### Plugin declares a custom structured binary type